Niodus/devops-docs/docs/devops-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

 - We show all team members equal respect
 - We work as a team to have common expectations for technical delivery that are documented in a [Team Manifesto](team-manifesto.md).
 - We make sure to spread our expertise and skills in the team, so no single person is relied on for one skill
-- All times below are listed in CET
+- All times below are listed in BST (*British Summer Time*)

 ## Communication

 - We communicate all information relevant to the team through the Project Teams channel
-- We add all [technical spikes](../../design/design-reviews/recipes/technical-spike.md), [trade studies](../../design/design-reviews/trade-studies/README.md), and other technical documentation to the project repository through [async design reviews in PRs](../../design/design-reviews/recipes/async-design-reviews.md)
+- We add all [technical spikes](../../design/design-reviews/recipes/technical-spike.md), [Design Reviews](../../design/design-reviews/trade-studies/README.md), and other technical documentation to the project repository through [async design reviews in PRs](../../design/design-reviews/recipes/async-design-reviews.md)

 ## Work-life Balance

 - Our office hours, when we can expect to collaborate via Microsoft Teams, phone or face-to-face are Monday to Friday 10AM - 5PM
 - We are not expected to answer emails past 6PM, on weekends or when we are on holidays or vacation.
-- We work in different time zones and respect this, especially when setting up recurring meetings.
+- We work in different areas of the country and respect this, especially when setting up recurring meetings.
 - We record meetings when possible, so that team members who could not attend live can listen later.

 ## Quality and not Quantity